Terradue/doc-developer-sandbox/source/start/sandbox.rst

 Connect to your Sandbox
 ========================

+To connect your Sandbox you need a secure connection with the Terradue's infrastructure.
+Following this guide you will be able to access your Sandbox through the Secure Shell (SSH) network protocol.

 Prerequisites
 -------------

-- You

-To access your Sandbox, you need a secure connection (via ssh or putty) You will make use of your private keys to establish the handshake with the infrastructure.

-Your X.509 certificate was generated during your initial Registration step.
-Your Sandbox IP, or <sandboxhost>, was provided in your "First connection" email.
+- You completed successfully the guide *Importing the Terradue's SSL Certificate* :doc:`certificate`,
+- You receveid an email from support@terradue.com where the subject contains "First connection",
+- You have the <username> and the <sandboxhost> information, provided by the "First connection" e-mail.

 Download the Certificate in PEM format
 --------------------------------------